North America School Bus Market Size

 To understand geography trends, Download Sample Report

-In April 2022, Blue Bird Corporation the leader in electric and low-emission school buses, has received an order for eight electric school buses from Orange Unified School District (OUSD) in California.
+In April 2022, Blue Bird Corporation, the leader in electric and low-emission school buses, received an order for eight electric school buses from Orange Unified School District (OUSD) in California.
 Due to the purchase, the school district will more than double the size of its current Blue Bird electric school bus fleet.

 1.1 Study Assumptions